endless-sky/endless-sky-wiki/CreatingMissions.md

     job
 ```

-This mission will appear in the job board on every planet and complete when you land anywhere.
+This mission will appear in the job board on every planet.
+If accepted, it can be completed by landing at that same planet again.
 To make it show up on the job board again even after it's been completed, add the `repeat` tag:

 ```html
 mission "Name2"